miyako/4D-AIKit/README.md

 ### Gemma

 **Gemma** is an open weight model developed by Google.
 There are pre-trained (Pt) and instruction tuned (It) models.
-Developer instruction is not enabled for the model on Google Cloud Platform.
 The "N" variants are specifically designed to run better on mobile devices.

+**Function calls are not enabled for the model on Google Cloud Platform**.

+> Function calling is not enabled for {model}

 Gemma 3 does not have native [function call](https://ai.google.dev/gemma/docs/capabilities/function-calling#function-calling-setup) support.
 Gemma 3 expects a standard two-role conversation between a user and an assistant, with no "tool" role in between.
 You can't have an effective agent without prompt engineering where the user translates the function result to a natural statement.
 There are community models fine tuned for better tool support.